sthaeron/forsyde-devtools/docs/grammar.md

 	- Type declarations: `f :: a -> b`

 ## Supported ForSyDe Models
 The compiler and visualiser currently only supports SDF models written using ForSyDe Shallow.
-The processor constructors are considered reserved identifiers similar to how keywords are implemented.
+The process constructors are considered reserved identifiers similar to how keywords are implemented.
 - **ForSyDe Types**
 	- Signal type wrapper: `Signal Int`
 - **SDF Functions**